 Put the vacuum cleaner away

 You may think it’s more convenient, but there are a lot of times grabbing a broom or a mop are actually easier, faster, and far, far better for the environment.
-There are a lot of things you shouldn’t be vacuuming that you are anyway!
 Save the electricity (and save on the electric bill!) and use your broom unless the vacuum is absolutely necessary.

 Wash on cold

 For those of us who have never actually looked at the washing machine settings—everything should just go on the normal setting, right?—this one’s for you.
 My grandmother only ever washed clothes on cold or warm water settings, never hot.
 A few pushes of a button or one click of the washing machine dial and you’ll save a ton of money on hot water costs, not to mention you’ll be doing the environment a favor, not heating up all that water.
 Here are some more laundry mistakes you’re making that are costing you.